Stevesd/lamplighthelp/v0/3-5-0_Groups.markdown

 > {{Group}}s in {{Lamplight}} are collections of {{people}} and/or {{organisations}, providing a list of names, and answering the question 'Show me {{people}} who...
 Once set-up, they provide a number of powerful features for reporting, and day to day activity.
 There are Auto {{group}}s and Manual {{groups}}.

-In an 'Auto {{group}}, you enter your search criteria and the system locates the {{people}} or {{Organisation}}s who match the criteria.
-For example you may create a {{group}}, with a criteria of male service users, aged 21-30, who have attended a particular service more than twice in the previous month.
-Every time you run the {{group}}, the system identifies those who match the criteria, and refreshes the list of names.
-In a 'Manual {{group}}' there are no criteria, and you simply add and remove individuals to and from the group yourself, manually.
-A manual {{group}} only changes when you add and remove individuals or organisations yourself.

 Each {{person}} or {{Organisation}} can belong to any number of {{group}}s.

 You can use {{group}}s to: